icaroribeiro/hash-code-challenge/README.md

 $ docker-machine ip
 ```

-(P.S.
-Because of the dependencies related to the back-end services, it may take some time to them attach to other services properly.
-Then, to confirm if everything is up and running ok execute the command *docker container ls -a*)

 After that, navigate to the project's root directory where the **docker-compose.yml** file is, and assign the *host* to the **GRPC_SERVER_HOST_MS_1** variable in the **back-end_2** service:

 ```